Arckil/ZeroToLLM/README.md

 All of this sounds quite expensive by the way.
 I only have one RTX2080, so one of the challenge I will face is training with the means I have.
 Can I even pretrain my own model with my GPU?

-## Wait, what tool do I need to dig?: What makes LLM so good
+## Wait, what tool do I need to dig?: What makes modern LLM so good

 The secret seems to be about the "transformer" architecture, and its "attention mechanism".
 No idea what it means for now, but I'm sure it will be more clear once I continue learning about it.
 The paper "Attention is All You Need" from Google seems to be gold, but is very dense and very technical for me at the moment.
 Let's take it slowly.

+This paper is about the transformer architecture used to create a translation LLM.
 The transformer architecture detailed in this paper has a multiple layers and steps.
 It deosn't seem to be completely linear by the way.
 Here is the image detailled in the paper:

 ![Transformer architecture](./images/transformer.png)